-When I was around 6 years old, one of my favorite hobbies was to write and draw cardboards describing every country of the world.
-The first one was obviously Afghanistan, then came South Africa (“Afrique du Sud” in French), Albania, Algeria etc.
+When I was about 6 years old, one of my favorite hobbies was to write and draw maps describing every country of the world.
+The first one was Afghanistan, then came South Africa (“Afrique du Sud” in French), Albania, Algeria, etc.

 At this time, Internet didn’t exist and as we lived in an isolated small village in Eastern France, the only access we had to information was through our parents, school, limited TV/radio and for those who could afford it, an encyclopedia.
 Fortunately, we had one at home.
-Remember the inner covers filled with all those incredible flags’ colors and the planisphere!
-Wasn’t it kinda cool?
+Remember the inner covers filled with all those incredible flags’ colors and the planisphere?
+Wasn’t it super cool?

 - Due to the limited palette of colored pencils I owned, flags barely looked like what they should.

-- Too much information… Cardboards were full packed instantly because I had the ambition to talk about everything!
+- Cardboards were packed instantly because I had the ambition to talk about everything!

 WHAT I’VE LEARNED FROM THEN

 Techniques sometimes prevent you from moving forward but it’s often just a lure.
-Italy and France looked exactly the same on my washed-out cardboards but I went to “Zimbabwe” anyway.
+Italy and France looked exactly the same on my washed-out cardboards but I went on to Zimbabwe anyway.

 I wish I still had the patience and the time to draw my cards again today, hence I work with Melanie to showcase our vision of the world and maybe pursue some kind of kid’s dream :)